Montana License Plate Lookup

 How to Obtain a Montana License Plate

 For new residents of Montana, you have 60 days after establishing residency to complete the titling and registration process.
 If you are working in Montana but stay in another state, you must present your current out-of-state vehicle registration to the local county treasurer’s office.
-There'll be associated fees you'll need to pay, and you must also display the license plate or decal from both your home state and of Montana's.
+There will be associated fees that you will need to pay.
+You must also display the license plate or decal from both your home state and of Montana's.

 For Montana residents moving to another county, you can continue to use your current plates until the annual registration renewal is due.